Issue 15: The Checkerboard

 We also welcome story concepts from scientists, researchers, managers, policy makers, and other engaged citizens including tips, names of contacts, links to scholarly papers, or other leads that we can develop into a story.
 We will consider assigning those to a reporter/writer, who may wish to reach out to you as a source for the article.

-Western Confluence editors and advisors will discuss and answer all pitches.
+Western Confluence editors and advisors will discuss all pitches.
 For those we’d like to pursue, an editor will work with the writer to hone the approach to the story.

 • If your pitch is accepted, we’ll meet to discuss your angle and story approach.
 We’ll also agree on a word count and deadline for the first draft.